GLOBAL MARKETS-Euro under water as ECB opens liquidity spout

 The already hugely popular carry trade is where investors

-borrow at low rates in euros or yen, for example, to buy
+borrow at low rates in say euros or yen, to buy higher yielding

 "We believe also that the longer-term impact of the measures